 If you are selected to attend Ttaala, you must complete two online assignments that will be assigned by us, and send us their respective certificates of completion.

-The first Ttaala workshop will take place from the 12-15 November 2019, unless otherwise is communicated.
+The first Ttaala workshop will take place in January 2020.

 Women-led and minority-focused organisations are strongly encouraged to apply.
 For any inquiries, please contact DaphneN@defenddefenders.org.

 This cohort of Ttaala is generously supported by the Embassy to Uganda of the Kingdom of the Netherlands and the Irish Embassy in Uganda.